quliuwuyihmy/Radar-HRRP-dl/README.md

 Test_hrrp.mat —— struct:{name=bb} test data, created by Matlab, will be loaded as a structure by python,the data format is [row = sample, col = data], data = [onehot labels(x3) , HRRP data(x256)]

 # Contact me
-Contact me if you have new idea on my code or simply you need my help.
+feel free to contact me

 My name is Alex （or Zikun Xu)

 My mail :zikun19961215@foxmail.com    QQ:854587355

+# Can I get your stars
+if you find my share useful and helpful, please star me, thank you.